-Considered a founder of African American literature, Jupiter Hammon was the first black published poet who lived and wrote in the Joseph Lloyd Manor House in Lloyd Harbor, New York.
+Jupiter Hammon, known as a founder of African American literature, was the first black published poet who lived and wrote in the Joseph Lloyd Manor House in Lloyd Harbor, New York.
 Born into slavery, Hammon was one of the few slaves who learned to read and write, leading to his first published work in 1761.
 Added to the National Register of Historic Places in 1976, visitors can tour the Joseph Lloyd Manor House and dive into the history of Black literature.

 Known as the Moses of her people, Harriet Tubman helped countless people escape slavery along the Underground Railroad—making several daring rescue trips back to the south.
 Today, you can explore the history of the Underground Railroad and learn more about her journey at the Harriet Tubman Home in Auburn, New York.

-An abolitionist newspaper that first got its start in the basement of an AME Zion Church in Rochester, The North Star is just one example of Douglass' influence on civil rights and New York State.
+An abolitionist newspaper that first got its start in the basement of an AME Zion Church in Rochester, The North Star is just one example of Frederick Douglass' influence on civil rights and New York State.
 An avid abolitionist, Douglass was also one of the few men to speak at the Women's Rights Convention in Seneca Falls in 1848.
-Visit the National Abolition Hall of Fame or the National Women's Hall of Fame to learn more about Douglass' role at the convention and other civil rights activists.
+In 1968, Shirley Chisholm, New York City educator and civil rights leader, was the first African American woman elected to Congress, and in 1972, the first woman ever to run for the Democratic Party's presidential nomination.
+Visit the National Abolition Hall of Fame or the National Women's Hall of Fame to learn more about Douglass, Chisholm, and other civil rights activists.

-Paving the way for future athletes when he signed with the Brooklyn Dodgers, Jackie Robinson was profoundly influential in breaking racial barriers, but Moses Fleetwood Walker of the Toledo Blue Stockings stepped up to the plate first in 1884.
+Paving the way for future athletes when he signed with the Brooklyn Dodgers, Jackie Robinson was profoundly influential in breaking racial barriers.
+Because of his fearlessness and dedication to the sport, Robinson was the first Black player enshrined in the National Baseball Hall of Fame.
+Thirty-five players from the Negro League, professional baseball leagues with predominantly African American players, were also later elected into the Hall.
 Today, fans celebrate athletes of all backgrounds at the National Baseball Hall of Fame in Cooperstown.